SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - Request message: None
 - Response message: None

-The server MUST support the HTTP HEAD method for the Check endpoint, both client and server MUST NOT put any content into the HTTP message body.
-The response MUST contain the REPP-Check-Avail and MAY contain the REPP-Check-Reason header.
+ The HTTP HEAD method MUST be usewd for object existence check.
+Both client and server MUST NOT add content to the HTTP message body.
+The response MUST contain the REPP-Check-Avail header and MAY contain the REPP-Check-Reason header.
 The value of the REPP-Check-Avail header MUST be "0" or "1" as described in [@!RFC5730, section 2.9.2.1], depending on whether the object can be provisioned or not.
-If the EPP message cannot be processed correctly, the server MUST use the HTTP status code 422 for the response and include the REPP-Eppcode header.

-The REPP Check endpoint is limited to checking only a single resource {id} per request.
-This may seem a limitation compared to the Check command defined in the [@!RFC5730] where multiple object-ids may be added to a  Check message.
-The RESTful Check request can be load balanced more efficiently when only a single resource {id} needs to be checked.
+The Check endpoint MUST be limited to checking only a single object-id per request.
+This may seem a limitation compared to the Check command defined in [@!RFC5730] where a Check message may contain multiple object-ids.
+The REPP Check request can be load balanced more efficiently when only a single object-id has to be checked.

 Example request for a domain name: